CSE237SP2021/project-sunrisealert/README.md

 User stories for next iteration:
   - As a user, I want to customize the amount of articles that appear
-  - As a user, I want to blacklist articles from certain urls
+  - ~As a user, I want to blacklist articles from certain urls~ Not supported through the API
-  - ~As a user, I want the option to automatically open links instead of running an additional script~
+  - As a user, I want the option to automatically open links instead of running an additional script

 Everything we've implemented currently works